smart-data-models/dataModel.GBFS/station_information/doc/spec.md

                 description: 'Is this station a location with or without physical infrastructure? (added in v2.1-RC)'
                 type: boolean
               lat:
-                description: 'The latitude of the station.'
+                description: The latitude of the station.
                 maximum: 90
                 minimum: -90
                 type: number
               lon:
-                description: 'The longitude fo the station.'
+                description: The longitude fo the station.
                 maximum: 180
                 minimum: -180
                 type: number
               name:
-                description: 'Public name of the station.'
+                description: Public name of the station.
                 type: string
               post_code:
-                description: 'Postal code where station is located.'
+                description: Postal code where station is located.
                 type: string
               region_id:
-                description: 'Identifier of the region where the station is located.'
+                description: Identifier of the region where the station is located.
                 type: string
               rental_methods:
-                description: 'Payment methods accepted at this station.'
+                description: Payment methods accepted at this station.
                 items:
                   enum:
                     - key